Nicholas Maciolek

 ADJUDICATION

 Nicholas has experience of all aspects of statutory adjudication.
-He has drafted adjudication submissions as well as particulars of claim in enforcement proceedings:
+He has drafted adjudication submissions and has acted in enforcement proceedings.
+His work has often involved defending complex claims in short adjudication timetables.
+Examples include:

 NOTABLE REPORTED CASES